python/cpython/Doc/howto/pyporting.rst

 Consider using optional static type checking
 --------------------------------------------

-Another way to help port your code is to use a static type checker like mypy_ or pytype_ on your code.
+Another way to help port your code is to use a :term:`static type checker` like mypy_ or pytype_ on your code.
 These tools can be used to analyze your code as if it's being run under Python 2, then you can run the tool a second time as if your code is running under Python 3.
 By running a static type checker twice like